paulaperez612/podoscope/README.md

 # Podoscope

 Web UI for a podoscope.
 Measures the angle between tendon and center of the talon.
-Uploads results to DB.